zcorpan/html-parser-book/manuscript/parser.md

 >
 > However, if the markup contains the string `I'm &notit; I tell you` in an attribute, no character reference is parsed and string remains intact (and there is no parse error).

-The parser will consume characters in the *Named character reference state* so long as there is a prefix match for a name in the table of named character references, until there’s only one match, or no match.
+The parser will consume characters in the *Named character reference state* so long as there is a prefix match for a name in the table of named character references, until there's only one match, or no match.

 The example above touches on named character references in attributes, which is parsed slightly differently.
 If there is a match, in an attribute value, the spec says to treat it as follows: